See how our alumni and evangelizing, and engaging the culture

 Rev. Carl Nicola Gismondi, F.S.S.P.
 (STL ’08), has been named Pastor of St. Mary Quasi-Parish in Conshohocken, Pennsylvania.

-Bishop Michael William Fisher will celebrate Mass for the formal installation of Revered Hyacinth Marie Cordell, O.P.
-(MDiv, STB ’09), as Pastor of St. Dominic Church in Washington at 10:30am on Sunday, October 21, 2018.
-Mass will be followed by a celebration of the 99th anniversary of the dedication of St. Dominic Church.
+Bishop Michael William Fisher celebrated Mass for the formal installation of Revered Hyacinth Marie Cordell, O.P.
+(MDiv, STB ’09), as Pastor of St. Dominic Church in Washington at on Sunday, October 21, 2018, which was followed by a celebration of the 99th anniversary of the dedication of St. Dominic Church.

 Fr.
 Pius Pietrzyk O.P.
 (MDiv, STB ’06; STL ’09), is Chairman of the Department of Pastoral Studies and Assistant Professor of Canon Law at St. Patrick’s Seminary and University.
 He was interviewed by the Catholic Herald, Magazine of the Diocese of Sacramento, regarding natural disasters – whether God sends them, whether God is indifferent to suffering, and how good can come out of tragic events.